forrestfwilliams/burst2safe/README.md

 * `--orbit` is the absolute orbit number of the Sentinel-1 data.
 * `--extent` is the area of interest as a bounding box in the format `minlon minlat maxlon maxlat` or as a path to an GDAL-compatible vector file.
 * `--pols` is the polarization of the Sentinel-1 data.
 Options are `VV`, `VH`, `HV`, and `HH`.

+In addition, the user can specify the swaths they want data for using the `--swaths` argument, and you can specify a minimum number of bursts per polarization/swath combination using the `--min-bursts` argument.

+The `--min-bursts` argument is useful for workflows that require a minimum number of bursts, such as Enhanced Spectral Diversity (ESD) processing within InSAR processing chains.

 For more control over the burst group, you can also provide specific burst granule IDs to be merged into a SAFE file using the following structure:
 ```bash